MarioSilvaPrada/prada-codes-blog/content/blog/first-steps-into-react-native.md

 It's a lot of steps but the good thing is that you just need to do it once.

-After you have your environment ready, you can now start creating your first app!
+After you have your environment ready, you can now start creating your first app!!

 ### Folder structure